 In 2009, Unitil's annual common dividend was \$1.38, representing an unbroken record of quarterly dividend payments since trading began in Unitil's common stock.
-At its January, 2010 and March, 2010 meetings, the Unitil Board of Directors declared quarterly dividends on the Company's common stock of \$0.345 per share
+At its January, 2010, March, 2010 and June 2010 meetings, the Unitil Board of Directors declared quarterly dividends on the Company's common stock of \$0.345 per share.

-A more detailed discussion of the Company's results of operations for the three months ended March 31, 2010.
+A more detailed discussion of the Company's results of operations for the three and six months ended June 30, 2010 and a period-to-period comparison of changes in financial position are presented below.